 2.1 Research Questions

 The first chapter explores the main theoretical aspects that are related to attitudes towards climate change.
 Many elements are presented: climate change risk perception, pro-environmental behaviour, and their respective factors that influence them.
 All these concepts are interconnected with each other.
 Thus, firstly it is important to understand the aim of the research.
 The study focuses on the prediction and classification of pro-environmental behaviour in European countries.
-As explained in the literate review, external and internal conditions, such as socio-demographic characteristics, beliefs, and concerns towards climate change can lead to encouraging eco-friendly behaviour.
+As explained in the literate review, external and internal conditions, such as sociodemographic characteristics, beliefs, and concerns towards climate change can lead to encouraging eco-friendly behaviour.
 The aim is to focus on an individual level, macro-variables are not considered in the analysis due to computational reasons.
 Therefore, the study wants to understand what of these factors and predictors directly influence pro-environmental behaviour.
 In this case, the research examines intent-oriented behaviour since attitudes and motivation are investigated and not the real environmental impact.
-Another important point to highlight is that there is no distinction among different types of pro-environmental behaviours.
+Another important point to highlight is that there is no distinction between different types of pro-environmental behaviours.
 All actions, from activism to environmentalists in the private sphere, are taken into account.

-According to the literature, the selected socio-demographic features are gender, age, education level, residence location, economic and marital status, political orientation, and country where the individual belongs.
-Climate Change risk perception, types of green identities and cultural schemas (there are more details on these two concepts in the next section) are added as predictors.
+According to the literature, the selected sociodemographic features are gender, age, education level, residence location, economic and marital status, political orientation, and country where the individual belongs.
+Climate Change risk perception, types of green identities and cultural schemas (more details on these two concepts in the next section) are added as predictors.

 This model chooses these predictors to primarily test the role of climate change risk perception due to its ambivalence.
 Overall, the next chapter wants to answer the following questions: what are the most significant characteristics of those who behave environmentally?
 What is the role of climate change risk perception?